Greater Dallas Youth Orchestra

 Each December, the GDYO performs a “Holiday Magic” concert with the Children’s Chorus and Youth Chorus of Greater Dallas.
 This opportunity allows musicians and audience members to experience great choral masterpieces such as Vivaldi’s Gloria and Vaughan Williams’ Fantasia on Christmas Carols.

-Each season, famed international soloists such as violinist Maria Schleuning, cellist Nathaniel Rosen, hornist Gregory Hustis, baritone Donnie Ray Albert and pianist Alessio Bax perform with the GDYO.
+Each season, famed international soloists such as violinist Chee-Yun, violinist Maria Schleuning, hornist Gregory Hustis, pianist Alessio Bax perform, and organist Bradley Welch with the GDYO.
 These artists enlighten and inspire GDYO musicians and audiences alike.